Measurement gap

 Demand exists, but the numbers do not prove enough pipeline dollars, margin, or repeat revenue to justify more spend.

-The numbers may be real, but budget, urgency, data access, or lead volume decides whether a sprint is the right next move.
+The work may be real, but budget, urgency, data access, and ownership decide whether a sprint is the right next move.

 Decision

 The right outcome is not a bigger calculator number.
-It is a clear recommendation: confirm the build case, follow up when the data is ready, or rule out the sprint.
+It is a clear recommendation: confirm the build decision, follow up when the data is ready, or rule out the sprint.

 Clear revenue target, useful lead volume, CRM access, urgency, and implementation budget.